 These BOGO tickets are arguably the best perks of both Delta’s Platinum and Reserve cards.

-With both cards, you get that companion ticket starting in your second full year with the card.
+With both the Delta Platinum and Reserve cards, you get that companion ticket starting in your second full year with the card.
 But each certificate is a bit different:

 - Platinum: Good for one round-trip ticket in the continental U.S. in main cabin economy only